aregsar/aregsarblog/blog/2020/working-with-linux-file-permissions/index.md

 We can see that the zeros correspond to the dashes and the ones correspond to the permission type for the position.

+The other way to set permissions, uses permission class letters and permission type letters and symbols to turn the the permission bits on or off.
+It is described in the following section.

+### Setting permissions using permission class, permission type and symbols

 The general form of the other way to set the permissions is:

 chmod <permission class(s) to be changed><symbol><permission type(s) to be changed>